oliviermarti/IPSLCM-Utilities/README.md

       Year of 360 days with month of equal length.

 ### post.py
 A layer above `sys.py` that read `IGCM_catalog.json` to automatically get information about key simulations.
+You can specify your own catalog.

 ## plotIGCM
 Utilities for post processing of IPSL models outputs

 ### lmdz.py
 Utilities for LMDZ grid

 - Lots of tests for `xarray` object
-- Not much tested for `numpy` objects
+- Support `numpy` objects is now obsolete

 ### nemo.py
 Utilities to plot NEMO ORCA fields.
 Handles periodicity and other stuff.